Ruth Wisse: Political views

 Wisse's politics have generally been described as neoconservative.

-She has angered feminists by arguing in favor of traditional marriage and gender roles, condemned Jewish participation in Communism and has highlighted Jewish culpability for its crimes.
-Wisse's criticism of the women's liberation movement as a form of neo-Marxism has been extensively cited by critics of radical feminist politics.
+Wisse has advocated traditional marriage and gender roles, criticized Jewish involvement in communism, and discussed Jewish culpability in crimes committed under communist regimes.
+Her criticism of the women's liberation movement as a form of neo-Marxism has been extensively cited by critics of radical feminist politics.
 She wrote:

-"Most of all," according to a May 2014 profile in The Forward, Wisse has been "one of the most forceful conservative voices in support of Israel, arguing that criticism of the state repeats ingrained habits of Jewish accommodationism and self-blame."
-She sees no moral equivalence between the Arab and Israeli sides in the Middle Eastern conflict:
+Wisse is a Zionist.
+In May 2014, a profile of Wisse in The Forward called her "one of the most forceful conservative voices in support of Israel, arguing that criticism of the state repeats ingrained habits of Jewish accommodationism and self-blame."
+She has described the Arab-Israeli conflict as an "Arab war against Israel" rather than a bilateral conflict.

-Wisse has been criticized for writing that "Palestinian Arabs [are] people who breed and bleed and advertise their misery" According to Alexander Cockburn, Wisse is bothered by the "failure of nerve" of American Jewish intellectuals and their "squeamishness about the shootings and beatings meted out to the breeders".
-Following protests and Harvard University's decision to cancel Marty Peretz's speech after Peretz wrote "Muslim life is cheap, especially to other Muslims", Wisse condemned "Groupthink" at Harvard and defended Peretz, saying that "to wish that Muslims would condemn the violence in their midst is not bigotry but liberality".
+Wisse has been criticized for writing that Palestinians are "people who breed and bleed and advertise their misery".
+In 1988, Alexander Cockburn wrote about Wisse's frustration with the discomfort American Jewish intellectuals felt regarding violence against Palestinians.

+In September 2010, in the midst of Harvard University's decision to cancel a speech by Marty Peretz after he wrote "Muslim life is cheap, especially to other Muslims", Wisse condemned "Groupthink" at Harvard and defended Peretz, saying, "to wish that Muslims would condemn the violence in their midst is not bigotry but liberality".
 Wisse is a member of the International Advisory Board of NGO Monitor.

+In a November 2016 interview, Wisse said she voted for Donald Trump in the 2016 United States presidential election despite his being "16th on [her preferred] list of Republican candidates for president".
+She endorsed Trump for reelection in 2020 in a Wall Street Journal op-ed.